 We want third parties to feel comfortable reporting vulnerabilities they’ve discovered – as set out in this standard – so we can fix them and keep our users safe.
 We have developed this standard to reflect our values and uphold our sense of responsibility to third parties who share their expertise with us in good faith.

 Unless required by law, if you make a good faith effort to comply with this standard during your security research, we will consider your research to be authorized and we will work with you to understand and resolve the issue quickly.

 Under this standard, “research” means activities in which you:

-- You do not intentionally compromise the privacy or safety of Government of Alberta personnel (e.g. employees or contractors), or any third parties
+- you do not intentionally compromise the privacy or safety of Government of Alberta personnel (employees or contractors), or any third parties

-Once you’ve established that a vulnerability exists or encounter any sensitive data (including personally identifiable information, financial information, or proprietary information or trade secrets of any party), you must stop your test, notify us immediately, and not disclose this data to anyone else.
+Once you have established that a vulnerability exists or encounter any sensitive data (including personally identifiable information, financial information, or proprietary information or trade secrets of any party), you must stop your test, notify us immediately, and not disclose this data to anyone else.